LeyaoLin/econ_note/Econ 310 final review.md

 		- the exit of savers and borrowers from banks to financial markets
 	- saving and loan crisis occurs (1979-1980)
 - Government's regulatory cycle
-	- new regulation is a response to crisis, but eventually causes new problems and so the regulation changes oris cancelled
+	- new regulation is a response to crisis, but eventually causes new problems and so the regulation changes or is cancelled
- ###### 08 finnancial crisis
+ ###### 08 financial crisis
  - housing bubble
  - securitization
-	 - 把房屋贷款变成债券(mortgage backed secuirities)
+	 - 把房屋贷款变成债券(mortgage backed securities)
-	 - bank sale their mortage to a specialized financial institutions, then this insititution produces and sells MBS
+	 - bank sale their mortgage to a specialized financial institutions, then this institution produces and sells MBS
 	 - MBS 卖给了很多investment bank
  - real effect
 	 - GDP decrease, unemployment increase